yanshengyuan/FourierGSNet/README.md

     python3 runtime_statistics.py

-    The Trainings not included and did not contribute to our Advanced Photonics journal paper:
+    The Trainings not included and did not contribute to this journal paper:

     10. Attention map, regression feature, and physics knowledge feature Feature Study scripts cd FourierGSNet_feature_study